cert-manager/cert-manager/docs/getting-started/install.rst

 If you experience problems, please check the :doc:`troubleshooting guide <./troubleshooting>`.

-The following steps will confirm that cert-manager is set up and correctly and able to issue basic certificate types:
+The following steps will confirm that cert-manager is set up correctly and able to issue basic certificate types:

 .. code-block:: shell